-1. During the past few years, Pete Nelson has collaborated with other members of PORDU on a number of other projects... including a powered alignment unit which takes the guesswork out of the prosthetist's work in the final stage of fitting artificial legs by allowing the amputee to use a special hand control to obtain a comfortable alignment of his prosthesis... and a powered vehicle that provides indoor and outdoor mobility for a voung victim of the "thalidomide tragedy".
+From these early studies, Mr. Nelson has, proceeded to develop smaller implant units with lower power consumption and higher induction coupling efficiency (see illustration).
+A prosthetist's work in the final stage of fitting artificial legs by allowing the amputee to use a special hand control to obtain a comfortable alignment of his prosthesis . . . and a powered vehicle that provides indoor and outdoor mobility for a young victim of the "thalidomide tragedy".
 (This vehicle includes power steering, smooth speed and braking control, a self-contained charger for batteries, and a powered seat that can be adjusted to any height from ground to tabel level.)
-On his own, Mr. Nelson has also produced an international Prosthetics and Orthotics Research Reference Catalogue, a computerized system that provides easy access (with detailed cross reference) to up-to-date information on world-wide investigations and studies in the field of artificial limbs and braces.
+On his own, Mr. Nelson has also produced an international Prosthetics and Orthotics Research Referance Catalogue, a computerized system that provides easy access (with detailed cross reference) to up-to-date information on world-wide investigations and studies in the field of artificial limbs and braces.